jplag/JPlag/jplag.frontend.rust/README.md

 return
 statement.

-For the moment, implicit block values are neglected.
+For the moment, implicit block values get no special tokens.

 #### Problem in Rust (3): Macros